jimmysway/SmartSystems/quest-1/README.md

 ### Solution Design
-Our goal was to create a Mission Impossible inspired alarm system Our device is designed to sense movement, increase in room temperature, and floor contact

 Floor contact
 - We employed a button that uses hardware interrupts triggered by a button press.
 This simulates someone triggering a pressure sensor on the floor of the room.